pdotsani/items-and-notes-api/README.md

 permissions stopped working so Sabine was not able to commit/push the final changes to LoginForm.js and LoginForm.css which consisted of adding a title and font color.
 (Patrick committed those changes)

 Created by Patrick San Juan and Sabine Scott
+The url of the deployed app is: https://notes-and-items-fe.uc.r.appspot.com